BOND REPORT: Treasury Yields Slip As Traders Bet On Slower Rate-hike Cycle

 "People are adjusting to the idea that [Fed is] only going to raise one more time this year," said Jack Flaherty, investment director and head of fixed income at GAM.

 Flaherty said recent weakness in crude-oil prices also factored into Tuesday's slide in Treasury yields.
-U.S. crude-oil markets were down around 2.5% and threatening to end in bear-market territory (http://www.marketwatch.com/story/oil-hovers-at-seven-month-low-as-investors-weigh-up-supply-issues-2017-06-20), defined as a drop from a recent peak of at least 20%.
+U.S. crude-oil markets settled down 2.2% and slipping in to bear-market territory (http://www.marketwatch.com/story/oil-hovers-at-seven-month-low-as-investors-weigh-up-supply-issues-2017-06-20), defined as a drop from a recent peak of at least 20%.
 Lower oil decreases inflation expectations, which is supportive of bond prices, pushing yields lower.
 Rising inflation erodes a bond's value.

-Looking ahead, investors await clarity from a speech by House Speaker Paul Ryan on tax reform, which could influence Wall Street investing.

-At a speech slated to be delivered Tuesday afternoon in front of the National Association of Manufacturers, Ryan is expected to voice confidence in the GOP's ability to deliver tax-policy changes, which have been at the heart of the moves in markets, including the so-called reflation trade.
+Meanwhile, House Speaker Paul Ryan talking Tuesday in front of the National Association of Manufacturers in Washington, presented a series of markers (http://www.marketwatch.com/story/paul-ryan-vows-once-in-a-generation-makeover-of-tax-code-will-get-done-this-year-2017-06-20) that should guide what he called a "once in a generation" chance to reshape the U.S. tax code.
+Those including making the tax overhaul "durable" as he explained during a CNBC interview after his speech.

 President Donald Trump had promised to bring into law a raft of pro-market stimulus measures, including tax cuts, deregulation and a boost to infrastructure spending.
 However, expectations that those policies could be delivered sooner than later have diminished amid drama centered on Russia's alleged ties to members of Trump's administration.